CYBER-MRINAL/CYBER-MRINAL/README.md

-- 👋 Hi, I’m @ULTRIMATRIX-pro
+- 👋 Hi, I’m @CYBEREYE-oo1
 - 👀 I’m interested in skill-up
-- 🌱 I’m currently learning rust
+- 🌱 I’m currently learning ruby
-- 💞️ I’m looking to collaborate on smile
+- 💞️ I’m looking to collaborate with Computers
 - 📫 How to reach me - try next time
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: study can make you millionar
+- ⚡ Fun fact: study can make you wise and wealthy man

 <!---
-noname-214/noname-214 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+this is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->